Zuccotto di pandoro (Christmas sponge cake dessert)

 To prepare the pandoro sponge cake, start with the filling.
-If your ricotta is too rich in whey, then drain it in a colander and store it in the fridge for about an hour.
-After the time has passed, change or dry the bowl and sieve the ricotta cheese 1.
+If your ricotta is too rich in whey, then drain it in a colander and store it in the refrigerator for about an hour.
+After the time has passed, change or dry the bowl and strain the ricotta cheese 1.
 Then add the powdered sugar and mix it in 2.
 Coarsely chop the dark chocolate 3

 and add it to the ricotta 4.
-After stirring, finish the mixture by grating the orange peel (set the orange aside, because you will need to use its juice) 5.
+After stirring, finish the mixture by grating the orange peel (set the orange aside, because you will need the juice later) 5.
 Stir one last time 6 and set the filling aside.

-Now cut the pandoro cake: eliminate the top slice (the canopy), then cut four slices about 1/2 inch (1 cm) thick 7, setting aside the smaller piece that will be served as a whole 8.
+Now cut the pandoro cake: eliminate the top slice (the canopy), then cut four slices about 2/5 inch (1 cm) thick 7, setting aside the smallest piece, which will be served whole 8.
 Divide the two central slices in half 9,

-while the last one, the largest of the four, you can cut it to obtain a disc: just use a pastry ring with a diameter of 4 1/2 inches (11.5 cm) 10.
-Take a semi-spherical sponge cake mold, place the smallest slice you have left as a whole on the bottom.
+while the last one, the largest of the four, can be cut to obtain a disc: just use a pastry ring with a diameter of 4 1/2 inches (11.5 cm) 10.
+Take a semi-spherical sponge cake mold, place the smallest slice left whole on the bottom.
 Then coat the walls of the mold so the tips of the slices cut in half fit together 11.
 If necessary, you can rearrange them.
 Pour the ricotta cream inside 12

 and level the surface carefully.
-Then close it with the round slice you cut earlier 13 Press gently to compact everything together 14 and wrap with plastic wrap.
-Let rest in the fridge for 2 hours 15.
+Then close it with the round slice you cut earlier, 13 press gently to compact everything together 14 and wrap with plastic wrap.
+Let rest in the refrigerator for 2 hours 15.

-Use a spatula to even out the thickness 22, sprinkle with a little powered sugar, if you like 23: your pandoro sponge cake is ready to be served 24!
+Use a spatula to even out the thickness 22 and sprinkle with a little powered sugar, if desider 23: your pandoro sponge cake is ready to be served 24!

-Pandoro sponge cake can be kept in the fridge for 2-3 days; it is recommended to cover it with a glass dome.
+Pandoro sponge cake can be kept in the refrigerator for 2-3 day, ideally covered with a glass cloche.
 Freezing is not recommended.

-If you don't like orange juice you can replace it with another juice or milk, maybe flavored with cinnamon!
+If you do not like orange juice you can replace it with another type of juice or milk, perhaps flavored with cinnamon!
 If you prefer alternatives to chocolate, opt for diced candied fruit or chopped nuts.
-Mascarpone cheese can be used instead of ricotta cheese, but be careful, it could be a bit too sweet!
+Mascarpone cheese can also be used instead of ricotta cheese, but be careful, it could be a bit too sweet!